lidofinance/multichain-automaton/README.md

 ### Docker

-To сreate containe use this command with `linux/amd64` architecture:
+To create the image use this command with `linux/amd64` architecture:

 ```bash
 docker buildx build --platform linux/amd64 -t <build_name> .